 Traditional, in-person, face-to-face therapy costs $60 to $200 or more per hour.

 If you can’t afford to pay for BetterHelp, financial aid is available.
-Answering a few questions about employment status, income, and how many dependents you have could save you 25% or more off the regular price — no discount code required.
+Answering a few questions about employment status, income, and number of dependents may save you 25% or more off the regular price — no discount code required.